heyzeusxc/Project-Maker/README.md

 'bytecounter.py' calculates creates a .txt file of number of bytes the project folder and the first level of subfolders use.

-'datafinder.py' should be put in the drive of wherever multiple projects are placed.
-This searches each project folder for the "datasize.txt", and creates and entry for each one in a .csv file named after the drive.
+'datafinder 2.py' should be put in the drive of wherever multiple projects are placed.
+This searches each project folder for the "datasize.txt", and creates and entry for each one along with any folders and loose files in a .csv file named after the drive.

+'datacompiler.py'